Elon, North Carolina

 Jesus did NOT say that you can tell who the sheep are because they believe a set of doctrines or subscribe to a church creed.
 You can tell the sheep because they said the sinner’s prayer.
 He didn’t say you could tell who the sheep were because they have been baptized.
 Many goats have been baptized.

 He didn’t say that you could tell who they are because they attend church.
 Many goats attend church as well.
 There are whole denominations of goats.
 He did not say that you can tell who the sheep are because they speak in tongues.
 They cast out demons.
 They prophesy.
 They heal people.

 The test that Jesus gives is not a charismatic test or a doctrinal test.
-It is a heart test.
+It is a MORAL TEST.
 It is a love test.
 It is a compassion test.
 One way to tell the difference between sheep and goats is to look at how they treat people, especially people who are in need and are suffering.
 It is one thing to have pity or compassion of people and feel bad for them.
 It is another thing to do something to help them.

 This test does not require a lot but it instantly reveals if you are a sheep or a goat.
 You do not have to do something great.
 You do not have to cure cancer or pastor a great megachurch.
 You do not have to lead a million people to Christ.
 You just have to help people who are suffering.

 You don’t need raise people from the dead or walk on water.
 You just have to help people in need.
 That does not take a lot of effort.
 In fact, it doesn’t even cost anything, like giving a thirsty person something to drink or visiting someone who is sick or in prison.